Livestock as an agroecosystem solution

 The current study, now underway at the Glenlea Research Station, is the first to look at this grain-producing wheatgrass as a viable, sustainable strategy to integrate crop-livestock production systems.
 Because of the university’s previous research with perennial grains, Manitoba is uniquely positioned for this opportunity.

 Under McGeough and Cattani’s leadership, a multidisciplinary team is measuring the full range of impacts, from greenhouse gas mitigation to the livestock producer’s bottom line.
-In total, there are 11 researchers and five graduate students working on the project, with expertise spanning animal productivity, agronomics, economic viability, environmental footprint modeling, soil heath and waterfowl conservation.
+In total, there are 11 researchers and five graduate students working on the project, with expertise spanning animal productivity, agronomics, economic viability, environmental footprint modelling, soil heath and waterfowl conservation.

 One of their metrics is the impact on wild bird habitat.
 Perennial grains provide continuous groundcover, which helps control erosion while providing additional nesting grounds.
 While the data isn’t yet in, students have been seeing many birds nesting in the fields, including grouse and mallards.